 Styling Elements

-Apply utilities to your HTML elements to style them.
-You can apply multiple classes to a single element.
+Add utility classes to your HTML elements.
+You can combine multiple classes on a single element.

 | Class | Style |